Some improvements have hit the site over the past week... some major, some just tweaks:

 One known issue is that OneLink doesn't always register your region on the first click, and sends you to Amazon.com regardless of where you are.
 Subsequent clicks seem to be handled correctly.
 Presumably this is a bug that Amazon is working on already.

 In addition to the previous update which enabled Apple Pay, SSL has now been turned on across the site.
 This means that all your browsing on the Armada Wars web site is secured by design, not just the shopping cart.

 The home page has been streamlined to make it easier to focus on what matters to most visitors.
 The Chronology page has been moved from the Universe section to the Books section, which is a more fitting location for it.

-Just a reminder that a new Audiobook status page was added, which will keep you abreast of which novels are available on Audible and iTunes, and which one is coming next.
+Just a reminder that a new Audiobook status page was added recently.
+It will keep you abreast of which novels are available on Audible and iTunes, and which one is coming next.